sanitswain/java8tips/default.rst

 Multiple inheritance
 --------------------
 You might have heard of the diamond problem in C++ where a class can inherit two methods of the same signature from two different classes.
-This is the reason that java adopted multiple inheritance from very begining.
+This is the reason that java always avoided multile inheritance and adopted multilevel inheritance from very begining.
 But introducing default methods it again opened the gate for the same issue.
 A class is able to implement multiple interfaces even if they contain abstract method with the same name.

 .. code:: java